MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/1-introduction.md

-Azure Quantum is a cloud service that offers two different types of services: *optimization* solutions, where you can run first class optimization algorithms in classical hardware to address optimization problems; and *quantum computing* solutions, where you have access to quantum computing targets where you can run Q# quantum programs in real or simulated quantum devices.
+Azure Quantum is a cloud service that offers two different types of services: *optimization* solutions, which allow you to solve optimization problems by running optimization algorithms on classical hardware address optimization problems; and *quantum computing* solutions which allow you to run Q# quantum programs on real or simulated quantum devices. access to quantum computing targets where you can run Q# quantum programs in real or simulated quantum devices.

-If you took some of the earlier modules in the [learning path](https://docs.microsoft.com/en-us/learn/paths/quantum-computing-fundamentals/), you might have focused on the theoretical aspects of quantum computing.
-In this learning path, you are a member of a space mission on a spaceship with access to Azure Quantum servers.
-At this point you're ready to connect to Earth and start using real quantum computers to implement your Q# quantum programs.
+The earlier modules in this [learning path](https://docs.microsoft.com/en-us/learn/paths/quantum-computing-fundamentals/) focused on the theoretical aspects of quantum computing.
+In this module, you are a member of a space mission on a spaceship with access to Azure Quantum servers on Earth.
+At this point you're ready to start using real quantum computers to run your Q# quantum programs.

 In this module, you'll explore the quantum computing options in Azure Quantum and manage the submissions.